Portrait of Soo Ji Choi

 soojc@umich.edu

-I focus on advancing mobile health (mHealth) interventions that help individuals build healthy, long-term relationships with health behaviors such as physical activity, with a focus on middle-aged to older adult demographics.
-By integrating insights from behavioral health psychology with human-centered design, my work aims to understand the underlying causes and mechanisms of health behaviors and create interventions that are both effective and tailored to users' dynamic and personal needs.
-My goal is to bridge the fields of HCI and health, designing solutions that empower individuals to make lasting, meaningful changes and improve their well-being in their everyday lives.
+I study how mobile health (mHealth) technologies can support people in building healthy and sustainable relationships with behaviors like physical activity, especially among middle-aged and older adults.
+By integrating insights from behavioral psychology with human-centered design, my work aims to understand the underlying mechanisms that drive lasting change, such as intrinsic motivation, and create interventions that are both effective and adaptive to users' dynamic and personal needs.
+My goal is to bridge the fields of HCI and behavioral medicine, designing solutions that empower individuals to make lasting, meaningful changes in their everyday lives.

-Keywords: Human-centered Design (HCD), User Experience (UX), Long-term Behavior Change, Physical Activity, Intrinsic Motivation, Affective associations and Beliefs, Perceived Value, Personalized and Adaptive Interventions.
+Keywords: Human-centered Design (HCD), User Experience (UX), Long-term Behavior Change, Physical Activity, Intrinsic Motivation, Affective associations and Beliefs, Identity and Values, Personalized and Adaptive Interventions.

 Relative fields: mobile Health (mHealth), Human-computer Interaction (HCI), Behavioral Science and Psychology, Personal Health Informatics, Preventive Medicine, Digital Therapeutics (DTx).